Ryarralk/Gw2ChatBoxEx/README.md

 Make sure that Guild Wars 2 is launched when you are running the ChatBoxEx.
 The program will end automatically when you close the game.

+Make sure that your game is not in Fullscreen.
+This won't work well.
+Put the game in Windowed or in Borderless.

+The program use ENTER as default to open and close the chatbox.
+Make sur that the ENTER key is used to open and close the chatbox In-Game.

 ## Instructions

 First of all :